Diving Zanzibar & Pemba: the Best Scuba in Tanzania

 Being still a very untouristy island, accommodation choices in Pemba are pretty limited (especially when compared to Unguja.

-In the same area is another cool and quiet upmarket lodge called The Manta Resort, they also can provide PADI courses (540$ for PADI Open Water certification), and certified dive masters (min 4 dives at 52$ x dive).
+In the same area is another cool, quiet, upmarket lodge called The Manta Resort.
+They can also provide PADI courses (540$ for PADI Open Water certification) and certified dive masters (min 4 dives at 52$ per dive).

-The real value of this lodge though is its owner Denis, who will solve any problem and fulfill any request (including diving) in an affordable and friendly fashion.
+The real value of this lodge, though, is its owner, Denis, who will solve any problem and fulfill any request (including diving) in an affordable, friendly manner.

 Accommodation in Paje/Bajaawa – South East Zanzibar